 In 1961 Sullivan spent a majority of his time behind the plate but also played first base and both corner outfield positions while batting .242 with six home runs and 40 RBIs, spread over a career high 117 games.
 Sullivan played two more seasons with the Athletics but he never became the offensive catcher people thought he would.
 He hit .248 in 95 games in 1962, then .212 in 40 games the next year.
 In July 1963 he joined the Triple-A Portland Beavers as a player/coach, and Sullivan decided to put an end to his professional baseball-playing career to pursue a managerial post within the Kansas City farm system.19

-In 1964 he skippered the Binghamton (New York) Triples in the New York/Penn League for the first 129 games of the season (his record was 58-71.)
+In 1964 he skippered the Birmingham Barons of the Southern League.
 The next year, he was placed in Triple A, to manage the 1965 Vancouver Mounties.
 His season started off like his previous two until a rainy Saturday in May.
 He’d been out house-hunting in Vancouver, but found a message waiting for him when he returned to his hotel: call Kansas City.
 Forty-five minutes later, Sullivan was the Athletics’ new manager and en route to Kansas City.
 At age 34, Sullivan was the youngest manager in the major leagues at the time.
 Although Sullivan was young and inexperienced, the organization believed he demonstrated exceptional qualities of leadership and the ability to get the most out of his players, which they considered to be very important.20 The club began the season 5-21 for Mel McGaha, then Sullivan managed the A’s to a 54-82 record.
 General Manager Hank Peters was a big fan of Haywood and believed that Sullivan had done an outstanding job as manager.